MurlocBrand/felicious/README.md

 felicious
 =========
-This is an WebView-powered website, running on iOS.
-It fetches and displays an RSS feed and allows booking a haircut time.
+This is a WebView-powered website, running on iOS.
+It fetches and displays an RSS feed and allows for booking of a haircut appointment.

 copyright
 =========